to the Lord and the Lord answered me and set me free. Ps. 118:5 NLT

 And why are you disquieted within me?
 PS.
 43:5a NKJV

-I cry out to the LORD, help us please.
+I cry out to the, help us please.
 Fill us with the peace You have promised.

 If I look to Your creation, beauty shouts: “I AM here, Gabrielle, in the zebra, the gazelle, the lion, the sunset, the sunrise, waterfalls and the sea.
 I AM everywhere around you.
 Open your heart and be still long enough to hear Me.
 I have not left you.
 I AM searchable with each breath.
 Know Me.
 Trust Me.
 I AM with you always.”